dikortis/LetsTalkETC/Episodes/Episode_5.md

-stable block chain token like Bitcoin and what percentage you want to risk on a more volatile and uncertain blockchain like a theorem classic so if you feel that your blood pressure is suffering your sleep cycles are suffering you can always mitigate the risk by lowering the
+stable block chain token like Bitcoin and what percentage you want to risk on a more volatile and uncertain blockchain like ethereum classic so if you feel that your blood pressure is suffering your sleep cycles are suffering you can always mitigate the risk by lowering the